fourMs/MGT-python/docs/musicalgestures/_ssm.md

 - `cmap` *str, optional* - A Colormap instance or registered colormap name.
 The colormap maps the C values to colors.
 Defaults to 'gray_r'.
 - `use_median` *bool, optional* - If True the algorithm applies a median filter on the thresholded frame-difference stream.
 Defaults to False.
 - `kernel_size` *int, optional* - Size of the median filter (if `use_median=True`) or the erosion filter (if `filtertype='blob'`).
 Defaults to 5.
+- `invert_axis` *bool, optional* - Whether to invert the y axis of the SSM.
+Defaults to True.
+- `title` *str, optional* - Optionally add title to the figure.
+Possible to set the filename as the title using the string 'filename'.
+Defaults to None.
 - `target_name` *[type], optional* - Target output name for the SSM.
 Defaults to None.
 - `overwrite` *bool, optional* - Whether to allow overwriting existing files or to automatically increment target filenames to avoid overwriting.
 Defaults to False.